 1. Foster a Collaborative Atmosphere

-Encourage teams to collaborate, not just within their groups but also across teams.
-Arrange a kickoff session to introduce the hackathon’s goals and inspire participants, setting the tone for an open, inclusive environment.
-If participants are from various departments or even external companies, this session can also serve as an icebreaker to build rapport among attendees.
+Arrange a kickoff session to introduce the hackathon’s goals and inspire participants, setting the tone for an open and inclusive environment.
+If attendees come from different departments or external organizations, this session can also serve as an effective icebreaker to build rapport and align expectations.

 2. Communicate Clear Rules and Expectations

-Provide teams with a structured overview of the event, including schedules, rules, and judging criteria.
-Clarify intellectual property policies and ownership of ideas upfront, especially if external participants are involved.
-By setting clear expectations from the beginning, you can minimize misunderstandings and allow participants to focus on developing their ideas.
+Clarify intellectual property policies and ownership of ideas upfront, particularly if external participants are involved.
+Setting expectations early minimizes misunderstandings and allows teams to focus fully on developing high quality, innovative solutions.

 3. Engage Participants with Regular Checkpoints